-Amy pointed out that Rate Centers Less than 6 Months does fluctuate up and down throughout out the year and especially during the months of the NRUF fillings.
+Amy pointed out that Rate Centers Less than 6 Months does fluctuate up and down throughout the year and especially during the months of the NRUF fillings.

 The number of p-ANI applications processed was down in May from the other months in 2018.
 It was noted this has been a busy year for network clean up and changing selective router companies.
 The activity in May is more consistent with the volumes that have occurred in the past.